 - SB 66 (Leyva) Career Technical Education Pathways Program.
 SB 66 requires the Economic and Workforce Development Program to align performance accountability measures with that of the federal Workforce Innovation and Opportunity Act.
-SB 66 also requires the California Department of Consumer Affairs make available to the California Community College (CCC) Chancellor's Office any licensure information that the department has on its boards, bureaus, commissions, or programs to help measure employment outcomes of students who participate in career technical education programs. - Position: Sponsor/Support - Status: SB 66 passed the Senate and was sent to the Assembly but has not yet been assigned to a committee.
+SB 66 also requires the California Department of Consumer Affairs make available to the California Community College (CCC) Chancellor's Office any licensure information that the department has on its boards, bureaus, commissions, or programs to help measure employment outcomes of students who participate in career technical education programs. - o Position: Sponsor/Support - Status: SB 66 passed the Senate and was sent to the Assembly and was assigned to the Assembly Business and Professions Committee.